-Supplemental guidance about concepts, software functionality, and workflows:
+Review the following supplemental guidance about concepts, software functionality, and workflows:

-Esri-produced videos that clarify and demonstrate concepts, software functionality, and workflows:
+Review the following Esri-produced videos that clarify and demonstrate concepts, software functionality, and workflows:

-Resources and support for automating and customizing workflows:
+Review the following resources and support for automating and customizing workflows:

-- Review a guide on automating ortho mapping workflows and learn more about using the arcgis.raster.orthomapping module in the ArcGIS API for Python.
+- Review a guide on automating ortho mapping workflows and learn about using the arcgis.raster.orthomapping module in the ArcGIS API for Python.

 - Use the ArcGIS REST API calls to control ortho mapping on a suitably configured server using remote web calls (use the Compute Sensor Model operation to perform block adjustment).